jmh3434/java-precourse/Precourse Java.md

-We need to add an instance level variable of type Fly Behavior in the Duck class.
-Then we need to add a mechanism to invoke the FlyBehavior fly function.
+We need to add an instance level variable of type Jump Behavior in the Person class.
+Then we need to add a mechanism to invoke the JumpBehavior jump function.
 We can do this in many ways.
-We could create a performFly() Function in the Duck class which would call on the FlyBehavior method.
+We could create a performJump() Function in the Person class which would call on the JumpBehavior method.

-Then we could change the constructor of the Duck class to take in a Fly Behavior and pass that in at runtime.
-We could create a setter so that we could change this functionality later so.. if we had many different types of the fly behavior interface, these could be swapped out at runtime.
+Then we could change the constructor of the Person class to take in a Jump Behavior and pass that in at runtime.
+We could create a setter so that we could change this functionality later so.. if we had many different types of the jump behavior interface, these could be swapped out at runtime.

-So now, the Mallard Duck when its instantiated, can call the performFly() function, and it will fly.
+So now, the Athlete Person when its instantiated, can call the performJump() function, and it will jump.

-And the Red Duck, if we have a different implementing class.... something called NoFly(), this type of duck doesn't fly.
+And the Scientist Person, if we have a different implementing class.... something called NoJump(), this type of person doesn't jump

-The Red duck could use the NoFly() Class because it doesn't fly.